KingsburyLab/kingsbury-group-website/content/tour/slider.md

 content:
   slides:
-    - title: 👋 Welcome to the group
+    - title: Welcome to the Kingsbury Research Group
-      content: Take a look at what we're working on...
+      content: We seek to **accelerate development** of electrochemical technologies for to address environmental challenges like climate change, water scarcity, and food (in)security.
       align: center
       background:
         position: right